HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 The primary purposes of the **Society** are to:

-Enable, promote and advance the practice of Historical European Martial Arts in New Zealand -
+Enable, promote and advance the practice of Historical European Martial Arts in New Zealand:

 - As a **Sport**: